SahalShareefi/Game-project-source-code/README.txt

-install Unity engine to run the source code
+Please install Unity engine first to be able to run the source code.

+The frontend scripts done by me is:
+ GroundNode.cs, General_UI.cs, city_Build_Manager_Editor.cs, Building_Logic.cs, CollectBuildingParts.cs, Detector_And_Progress.cs, CameraController.cs, and CameraFollow.cs.

-looking for your feedback, thank you :)
+Looking for your feedback & comments, thank you :)